nolecram/my_ibm_professional_journey/README.md

 ### Files (`assets/files/`)
 - `integrating-tivoli-products.pdf` - IBM Redbook: Integrating Tivoli Products (SG247757)

-## About
+## About This Repository

-This repository archives professional activities from IBM tenure spanning three geographic regions (2006-2012): IBM Italia (Italy, 2006-2010), IBM Middle East (Dubai, UAE, 2010-2012), and IBM Australia (2012).
-Documentation includes enterprise infrastructure projects, cloud computing initiatives, OpenStack community contributions, Tivoli system management work, and comprehensive professional development records.
+This collection preserves the professional journey through IBM across three continents and six transformative years (2006-2012).
+From IBM Italia in Milan, through IBM Middle East in Dubai, to IBM Australia in Sydney, each phase brought unique challenges, learning opportunities, and invaluable relationships.

+The repository includes:
+- **Technical Publications:** Blog posts and IBM Redbooks documenting contributions to enterprise infrastructure and cloud computing
+- **Professional Certifications:** 23 certifications across technical, sales, and professional domains
+- **Internal Development:** 35 courses spanning leadership, technology, and business skills
+- **OpenStack Contributions:** Community engagement during the emergence of open cloud platforms
+- **International Experience:** Work across EMEA, Middle East, Africa, and Asia-Pacific regions

+This archive honors the colleagues who mentored, the customers who trusted, and the organization that invested in continuous growth.
+It stands as a testament to IBM's commitment to professional development and the global community that made this journey meaningful.

 ---

-*Originally published on Thoughts on Cloud - IBM Cloud Products and Services platform for cloud computing conversations led by IBMers, and IBM Redbooks publications.*
+*Blog posts originally published on Thoughts on Cloud - IBM Cloud Products and Services platform.
+Technical documentation published through IBM Redbooks.
+All content reflects the collaborative spirit and knowledge-sharing culture that defines IBM.*